joshnoonan/joshnoonan.github.io/_posts/2019-8-19-HeightCode.md

             if row[1].isdigit(): result.append(row)
 ```

-We'll create a dictionary 'd', that maps a player name to the distance of each of their shots as we read the csv file.
+We'll create a dictionary 'd', that maps a player name to a list holding the distance of each of their shots as we read the csv file.
 ```python
 d ={}
 for row in result: #map player names to all shot distances